Ylianst/HTCommander/README.md

 ### Installation

 - [Web Version](https://ylianst.github.io/HTCommanderWeb/) will run on browsers with Bluetooth support (Chrome & Edge).
 Limited features and no audio, but you can program channels, chat, send/receive APRS, Winlink and more.
+- I am working on releasing to other platforms now.

 ### Features